DrFrankReade/ReneSola_MRG/README.md

 ```
 I've imaged all of these partitions, and I'm trying to copy everything out before I really start digging.
 The last thing I want to do is break this thing.

+# MAJOR EUREKA MOMENT!
+ENABLE THE WEB INTERFACE!:
+This is huge!
+So the Renesola MRG has a web interface, but somebody BROKE it before shipping it.
+Thanks for nothing guys!
+Bue here's how you fix it...

+SSH in to the box: (Do this from Linux or some other SSH program, Putty, etc.)
+user name `root`
+password `nep`
+It may give you some guff about a key, or a key not matching, just connect anyways.
+Your goal here, now, is to rename a file in the Gateway folder called `index.bak` to `index.html` and that's it.
+So issue this command...to make a copy of said file, because it's small and nobody really minds.

+`cp Gateway/index.bak Gateway/index.html`

+Then type `exit` to disconnect and now just go to the IP address of your MRG in your browser and VOILA!!

 # To Do:

 Look in to a system to better auto-increment the individual naming of inverter modules and sensors.
 Because each MRG can support 255 panels, so that YAML file would be a BEAST.